 Does the idea of watching someone get accidentally hit around the head with a plank make you smile?
 If so then quite simply you need to watch the sort of silent comedy "The Plank".
-I say sort off because technically "The Plank" isn't a silent movie but then nothing which is said has any importance to the storyline as that works purely on good old fashioned slapstick.
+I say sort off because technically "The Plank" isn't a silent movie but then nothing which is said has any importance to the storyline as it works purely on good old fashioned slapstick.
 And that is what "The Plank" is, 45 minutes of slapstick with Tommy Cooper and Eric Sykes leading the way but supported by countless recognizable British stars such as Jimmy Edwards, Jim Dale and even Jimmy Tarbuck.

 Now in fairness "The Plank" has a storyline, we have Tommy Cooper and Eric Sykes as two workmen who need a certain sized plank to finish off the floor and so they take a trip to the timber yard and back again with the perfect plank for the job.
 But in truth "The Plank" isn't about the story but a series of mishaps which happen along the way, some focuses on the two workmen but plenty focussing on others who end up at the end of trouble thanks to the workmen and their plank.